wilsonqin/node-geo-fun/README.md

 Node Geo Fun
 ====================

-Fun with Node.js and MongoDB, demonstrating a use case for a geography based API using geo-spatial indicies.
+Fun with Node.js and MongoDB, demonstrating a use case for a geography based API using geo-spatial indices.

 USAGE:
 ---------------------